MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticBaseline.md

   - `[ResourcePerformanceMetrics <IMicrosoftGraphUserExperienceAnalyticsCategory>]`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.
   - `[WorkFromAnywhereMetrics <IMicrosoftGraphUserExperienceAnalyticsCategory>]`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.

-DEVICEBOOTPERFORMANCEMETRICS `<IMicrosoftGraphUserExperienceAnalyticsCategory>`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.
+`DEVICEBOOTPERFORMANCEMETRICS <IMicrosoftGraphUserExperienceAnalyticsCategory>`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Insights <IMicrosoftGraphUserExperienceAnalyticsInsight[]>]`: The insights for the user experience analytics category.
     - `[InsightId <String>]`: The unique identifier of the user experience analytics insight.
     - `[Severity <String>]`: userExperienceAnalyticsInsightSeverity
     - `[UserExperienceAnalyticsMetricId <String>]`: The unique identifier of the user experience analytics insight.
     - `[Values <IMicrosoftGraphUserExperienceAnalyticsInsightValue[]>]`: The value of the user experience analytics insight.
   - `[MetricValues <IMicrosoftGraphUserExperienceAnalyticsMetric[]>]`: The metric values for the user experience analytics category.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Unit <String>]`: The unit of the user experience analytics metric.
     - `[Value <Double?>]`: The value of the user experience analytics metric.

-INPUTOBJECT `<IDeviceManagementIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementIdentity>`: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: The unique identifier of advancedThreatProtectionOnboardingDeviceSettingState
   - `[AndroidForWorkAppConfigurationSchemaId <String>]`: The unique identifier of androidForWorkAppConfigurationSchema
   - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: The unique identifier of androidManagedStoreAppConfigurationSchema